 The academic structure is a representation of academic actions approved through governance and should be used as the single source of truth for approved governance actions.
 Each component of the academic structure has a foundation in policies from the UW System Board of Regents, UW-Madison Faculty Policy and Procedures, and accreditation bodies.
-The official academic structure is maintained in the student information system (SIS) and is accessed electronically through the data extracts from CAOS or the InfoAccess data warehouse.
+The official academic structure is maintained in the student information system (SIS) and is accessed electronically through the data extracts from the InfoAccess data warehouse.

 Responsibility for maintaining the academic structure in the single source of truth is shared by APIR and the Office of the Registrar.

 Having a single, codified source for information about the academic structure: